Red White and Blue Salad (Video)

 Truthfully a holiday party salad with American flag colors doesn’t get much easier than this Red White and Blue Salad made with fruit!
 And this colorful salad is perfect for holiday parties all summer long, and I’d consider this a healthy treat for a special occasion.

-This Easy Red White and Blueberry Salad (with strawberries, banana, and blueberries) is such a perfectly colored salad for a patriotic holiday.
-And the Fourth of July is just around the corner, a perfect occasion for red, white, and blue food, so I wanted to remind you of this favorite salad as an idea for your holiday menu!
-(I’d also recommend Low-Carb Loaded Cauliflower Mock Potato Salad as a Fourth of July party dish; that recipe is already popular even though I just posted it last week!)
+This Red White and Blue Salad with strawberries, bananas, and blueberries is such a perfectly colored salad for a patriotic holiday.
+And the Fourth of July is just around the corner, so today I’m reminding you of this favorite salad for my Friday Favorites pick, and this is an idea for your holiday menu that’s extra easy to make!

 You may be surprised to see a fruit salad on my blog, and it’s true fruit has much more sugar than vegetables so this is one of those recipes that I consider a healthy treat that you’d eat for a special occasion.
 But lately I’ve been hearing a lot about the health benefits of berries, and luckily they’re some of my favorite fruits.